 - Place the pan upside down on the middle rack of the oven and leave it there for 10 minutes.

 - Remove the pan and rub it again with a clean paper towel.
 This will remove any excess oil and ensure you have a thin coating.

 - Increase the heat in the oven to 400ºF and return the pan (upside down) to the oven.
 Leave it there for an hour.

 - Remove the pan from the heat (carefully) and let it cool.

 - Cook with the pan following the cleaning instructions below between cooking sessions and re-season the pan as needed or every couple of months.

 Cleaning Raw Cast Iron

-Once you have seasoned your pan, it’s important not to use detergents or abrasive metals to clean the pan – that will just remove the seasoning you’ve worked so hard to apply.
-Instead, wipe the pan clean and then run under hot water before drying thoroughly.
+Once you have seasoned your pan, it’s important to use minimal detergents or abrasive metals to clean the pan – that will just remove the seasoning you’ve worked so hard to apply.
+Instead, wipe the pan clean and wash with just a drop or two of detergent, using a chain mail scrubber or green scrubbie, but no steel wool.
+Then run under hot water before drying thoroughly.
 If food has stuck to the bottom of the pan, scrape it with a flat spatula or spoon or for really stubborn stains boil water in the pan and then scrape the bottom.
 I can’t over-emphasize how important it is to dry the pan completely after you wash it.
 Do this by heating it on the stovetop (or in the oven) for several minutes.
 Then, leave it on your stovetop to cool before putting it away.